15 non-tourist spots worth visiting in New York

-The best time for a more secluded viewing of these works of art is between morning and lunch Monday through Thursday.
+The best time for a more intimate viewing of these works of art is between morning and lunchtime, Monday through Thursday.

 If you want to know more about artists and their work, go on a guided walking tour of the area.